leonw774/lreng/README.md

 - Null: The unit type.
 Has key word `null`.
 - Number: Numbers in lreng are all rational numbers
   - You can represent numbers in decimal with point: `3.14159`
-  - You can represent integers in binary and heximal: `0b110011`, `0xc0de`
+  - You can represent integers in binary and hexadecimal: `0b110011`, `0xc0de`
   - You can represent the code of printable and escapable ASCII characters.
 For example, `'A'` evaluates to `65`, `'\\'` is `92`, and `'\n'` is `10`
 - Pair: Store the reference to two data, tagged `left` and `right`;
 - Callable: A expression that can be called or jumped to.